-The SunSet project aims at developing a software suite based on immersive and collaborative virtual reality technology for training and evaluating non-technical skills.
+The SunSet project aimed at developing a software suite based on immersive and collaborative virtual reality technology for training and evaluating non-technical skills.
 The project is implemented in the context of the training of scrub nurses specialized in neurosurgery.
 It integrates methods and systems developed in the S3PM project on procedural knowledge.
 By relying on Human Factors approaches, it addresses training and evaluation of interpersonal skills.
 Whereas the developed technologies and approaches are generic and adaptable to any surgical specialty, the project focuses on the evaluation of the developed system within training sessions performed with scrub nurses.
 The ambition of the project is double: to propose novel approaches for surgical non-technical skill learning and assessment, and to implement and install the developed training factory at the University Hospital of Rennes, and evaluate it with real scale user experiments.
-This will be ensured by:
+This was ensured by:

 - involving medical professionals from the early design stage of the project and for specifying the pedagogical content of the system, and

 - developing a prototype of a surgical simulation system result from a strong engineering effort